CSYE-6225-Mike/webapp/README.md

 Assignment 5 Demo:
 - Already delete the MySQL server in the setup.sh.
 If we build the AMI, the MySQL server will not be installed.
 - Build AMI -> copy ami id -> edit cloudformation ami_id -> run cloudformation on demo account -> test API on Postman

+Assignment 7 Demo:
+- Demonstrate the setup.sh script and build the AMI -> paste the AMI id to cloudformation -> create the cloudformation in demo account -> check the cloudwatch dashboard